 a) Use the lsb_release command with the “-a” option to get the Ubuntu current version alongside more details.

 b) Using the lsb_release command with the “-d” option spits out the Ubuntu version.

 c) Get the Ubuntu version from the “issue” file.

 d) Yet another method is to look into the “os-release” file.
 This file contains your Ubuntu system identification data.
 It should provide you more information about the developer.
 The below example shows the home page URL, support URL, bug report URL, and the Privacy Page URL.

-During this method, you can get the current Ubuntu version from the system settings application.
+Using this method, you can get the current Ubuntu version from the system settings app.